-Keil MDK-ARM is the most comprehensive software development solution for ARM Cortex-M microcontrollers.
+Keil MDK-ARM is the most comprehensive software development solution for Arm Cortex-M microcontrollers.
 It includes IDE, C/C++ compiler, debugger, software pack management and CMSIS.
 MDK software packs add device support and software components that are managed using the new Run-Time Environment (RTE).
 Real-time debug and trace capabilities are improved with RTOS stack watermarking and Event Viewer (Overview MDK editions).

 The MDK-Plus edition adds middleware components and the MDK-Professional adds encryption and a TÜV-certified compiler for safety critical applications.
+In addtion, with Arm FuSa RTS a complete offering of embedded software components qualified for use in the safety-critical applications is available.

 The Run-Time Environment (RTE) in MDK Version 5 enables you to use validated Software Components in your project.
 You can access related documentation quickly, get context sensitive help for API functions, and use code templates for faster coding.
 MDK Version 5 improves also RTOS support with stack watermarking.
 The Event Viewer precisely shows the multi-tasking behavior of your embedded application.